-Say the word "infrastructure" and you conjure up the images of paved roads, hot water, and that series of tubes that makes up the Internet.
+Say the word "infrastructure" and you conjure up the images of

 In other words, infrastructure is that necessary stuff that lets you get your job done, but it doesn't seem sexy.
 Every open source project needs a high-quality infrastructure, though, and it turns out that building infrastructure is extremely fun, even though it's not as sexy as building "the next killer app".